madeso/ride/README.md

 Ride is a [Rust](http://www.rust-lang.org/) [IDE](https://en.wikipedia.org/wiki/Integrated_development_environment).
 It's named after concatenating R from rust and IDE.
 It's currently not in a usable state.
 If you're looking for something more complete, perhaps [RustDT](http://rustdt.github.io/) for Eclipse is your thing.

-The current features are a pretty ok editor (scintilla based) and shortcuts for running various cargo commands, listing its output and double clicking on warnings/errors to go to them.
+The current features are:

+* A pretty ok editor (scintilla based)
+* Shortcuts for running various cargo commands
+* Listing its output and
+	- Double clicking on warnings/errors to go to them.
+	- Context clicking on warnings/errors to google them.

 The project aim is to implement as much of it in C++ and then port it to rust when rust is released.